 The Award results from the adjoining owner’s disagreement (dissent) to the served Notice.
 Although disagreement is not always in the traditional sense, as it doesn’t stop the works taking place, rather it provides a safe means for those works to take place.

 The Award will contain conditions upon which agreement has been reached while providing the Adjoining Owner with recourse should the Building Owner’s works damage their property.
 The award does this through the statutory authority of s 7 and s 10 of the Party Wall etc Act 1996.
 The award allows the allocation of compensation for consequential losses resulting from construction works such as to avoid contentious claims related to laws of trespass and nuisance found in the common law jurisdiction of England and Wales.
-It offers a practical alternative to litigation to agree the progression of the works in a manner that is safe, structured and practicable.
-Conversely the party wall award does not necessarily supersede consents and statutory mechanisms required for easements i.e. land drainage, right to light and right to support of land as indicated in s 9 of the Party Wall etc. Act or rather some of the more arcane aspects of land and tort law.
+The Party Wall Award offers a practical alternative to litigation to agree the progression of the development in a manner that is safe, structured and practicable.
+Conversely the Party Wall Award does not necessarily supersede consents and statutory mechanisms required for covenants & easements i.e. rights of way, land drainage, right to light and right to support of land as indicated in s 9 of the Party Wall etc. Act 1996 or rather some of the more arcane aspects of land and tort law.

 Award Appeal Period